gatesofdawnstudio/gatesofdawnstudio.github.io/README.md

 Gates of Dawn is a music recording and production studio operated by Kiley Burkhart.
 I am passionate about helping indie artists bring their songs to life.
 I provide affordable rates and a relaxed environment with flexible scheduling and payment options.

+## Contact
+Please reach out via this [form](https://forms.gle/8vqS33juHe4fUass7) if you would like to work with me.
+We can discuss your project, pricing, etc. via a virtual or in person meeting, with no commitment to you.

 ## Computer hardware + software
 - Mac mini (M4)
 - Logic Pro w/Logic Remote (controllable via iPad)